About ear wax

 This build-up can cause discomfort like an earache.
 The build-up can also sometimes cause dizziness, mild deafness or ringing in the ear.

-You should take your child to the GP if you think she has a build-up of ear wax, which you can’t soften with drops from the chemist.
+You should take your child to the GP if you think she has a build-up of ear wax that you can’t soften with drops from the pharmacy.

 Also see your GP if your child has sudden deafness, dizziness, ringing in the ear or unmanageable pain in his ear.

 Treatment for ear wax build-up

-If your child has a regular build-up of ear wax, he might have to use special ear drops.
+If your child has a regular build-up of ear wax, she might have to use special ear drops.